Bond redemptions and economic worries hold euro zone yields down

 “It looks like we’ve reached a steady state for the European market, more particularly for the Bunds,” said Commerzbank strategist Rainer Guntermann.

-German exports plunged unexpectedly in February, posting their biggest monthly drop in more than two years and narrowing the country’s trade surplus, data showed on Monday, another sign that growth in Europe’s biggest economy may have peaked.

-“Investors are just not willing to reduce duration given the concerns about the slowdown in the global economy,” said Commerzbank’s Guntermann.
+“Investors are just not willing to reduce duration given the concerns about the slowdown in the global economy.”

-Sentix’s index for the euro zone showed on Monday that investor morale deteriorated for the third month in April on concerns over a growth slowdown and trade war.

-Most euro zone bond yields — which move inversely to price — are now close to multi-month lows and on Monday they were holding steady at the start of one of the biggest weeks for redemptions in Europe.
+Most euro zone bond yields — which move inversely to price — are now close to multi-month lows and on Monday they were flat to a touch lower at the start of one of the biggest weeks for redemptions in Europe.

 Commerzbank estimates that around 60 billion euros of European government bonds are due to mature this week, and given that there is only around 13 billion euros of supply to counter this, yields are unlikely to rise much, analysts said.